lennart-rth/DMSLite/readme.md

 2. [Tesseract](https://github.com/tesseract-ocr/tesseract) installed in your local language
 3. [Ollama](https://ollama.com/) setup with a local Model.
 4. pdftoppm (Installed with `sudo apt install poppler-utils`)
+5. xdg-open.
+To be able to open Docuemnts right from the terminal.

 ### PostgreSQL Database Setup
 1. CREATE USER dmslite WITH PASSWORD 'dmslite';